 Rec No. Findings Recommendations Priority Management Response Responsible Officer Target Date 1.
-Appropriate accounting records have been properly kept throughout the year Substantial The Ch arter Trustees use a separate ledger on the BCP Council's fina ncial management system, Oracle Fusion.
-E alances hav e been rolled forward co orrectly.
-2. This authority complied with its financial regulations, pay VAT was appropriately accounted for vments were supported by invoices, all ex kpenditure v vas approved, and Reasor nable R1 35 Charter Trustee remit 2021/22 Internal Audit Report: Issue: The Charter Trustee handbook states that "The Trust ensures the continuation of the civic, historic and ceremonial traditions of the former Borough", however it is unclear whether this allows for the Charter Trustees to support any new activities.
-Risk: The Charter Trustees are not operating within their remit.
+Appropriate accounting records have been properly kept throughout the year Substa ntial The Ch arter Trustees use a separate ledger on the BCP Council's final ncial management system, Oracle Fusion.
+B alances hav e been rolled forward co rrectly.
+2. This authority complied with its financial regulations, pay VAT was appropriately accounted for ments were supported by invoices, all ex penditure v vas approved, and Reason able R1 Charter Trustee remit The previous 2021/22 recommendation is reiterated: Medium The Charter Handbook is Neil Fraser 27/06/23 2021/22 Internal Audit Report: currently under 33 Issue: The Charter Trustee handbook states that "The Trust ensures the continuation of the civic, historic and ceremonial traditions of the former Borough", however it is unclear whether this allows for the Charter Trustees to support any new activities.
+The scope of operation of the Charter Trustees will be clarified within the Handbook. review, and revisions to the Handbook will be submitted for consideration at the Risk: The Charter Trustees are not operating within their remit.
+June 2023 meeting.
 2022/23 Update - it is understood that this is intended to be complete in June 2023 committee meeting.
-The previous 2021/22 recommendation is reiterated: The scope of operation of the Charter Trustees will be clarified within the Handbook.
-Medium The Charter Handbook is currently under review, and revisions to the Handbook will be submitted for consideration at the June 2023 meeting.
-Neil Fraser 26/06/23 R2 Scheme of Delegation Issue: The Scheme of Delegation is not clearly published on the Charter Trustee website Risk: Decisions are being made outside of the Scheme of Delegation The Charter Trustees Scheme of Delegation is published on the Charter Trustees website.
-Low The Charter Trustees Scheme of Delegation will be published on the Charter Trustees website.
-Neil Fraser 01/07/23
+R2 Scheme of Delegation The Charter Trustees Scheme of Low 1110 01101101 Neil Fraser 01/07/23 Issue: The Scheme of Delegation is not clearly published on the Charter Trustee website Delegation will be published on the Charter Trustees website.
+Trustees Scheme of Delegation will be published on the Risk: Decisions are being made outside of the Scheme of Delegation Charter Trustees website.
+R3 Cheque Book The Charter Trustees cheque book should be located and consideration be given to its disposal.
+Low Agreed, the new Barclays bank account will not Matthew Filmer 01/08/23